 - International education through research, teaching, and service;

 - Leadership in improving relations among peoples from different regions of the world; and

 - Commitment to meeting the special needs of students, faculty, and/or staff from other countries.

 The honoree is typically a faculty member who has demonstrated this international achievement above and beyond the scope of his or her normal duties.

-- Two or three letters of recommendation from faculty, staff, students, or alumni other than the applicant or nominator.
-No more than three letters will be accepted.
+- Two letters of recommendation from faculty, staff, students, or alumni other than the applicant or nominator.
+No more than two letters will be accepted.

-To apply, please fill out the Kopp Award Application.
+To apply or nominate, please fill out the Kopp Faculty Award Application.